e3modelling/OPEN-PROM/tutorials/05_Running OPEN-PROM with real input data.md

 * `OPEN-PROM RESEARCH`: this is identical to the previous task, without utilizing `mrprom` to generate new data.
 Hence, all necessary datasets for research mode should be available in the `data` folder.
 Similarly to the previous task, this will also run the `reportOutput.R` script, after the model is executed.

-Other functionalitiesuseful in coadiuvating the running of the model in the Task Runner are:
+Other functionalities useful in coadiuvating the running of the model in the Task Runner are:

-* `REPORTING`:a tool to report the output of the models
+* `REPORTING`: a tool to report the output of the models
-* `SCENTOOL`:a tool to analyse and validate the model.
+* `SCENTOOL`: a tool to analyse and validate the model.
 In particular, scentool() is a function that reads the mif file
-* `COMPARE SCENARIOS`:a tool to compare multiple scenarios obtained with the model
+* `COMPARE SCENARIOS`: a tool to compare multiple scenarios obtained with the model
 * `OPEN-PROM LIVE`: a tool to follow live the running of the model

-To be sure that the additional functionalities work properly please be sure to have installed the last version of Python and the following libraries: colorama, contourpy, cycler, fonttools, kiwisolver, matplotlib numpy packaging pandas pillow pyparsing python-dateutil pytz seaborn six tzdata
+ Please double check to have installed the last version of Python and the following libraries: colorama, contourpy, cycler, fonttools, kiwisolver, matplotlib numpy packaging pandas pillow pyparsing python-dateutil pytz seaborn six tzdata

-# Running and Testing the Model with Dummy Data
-For testing the model with dummy data, please refer to the previous guide named 04_First OPEN-PROM running